Stacktape

 edgeFunctions

-Routing to bucket
+Routing to a bucket

 CdnBucketRoute API reference